ch4rmelle/rock-paper-scissors/README.md

 # rock-paper-scissors
-A console rock paper scissors game, completed using JavaScript.
+Rock, paper, scissors game with a fun and simple UI.
+Created using HTML, CSS, Vanilla Javascript